 While Enerpac Integrated Solutions has the world’s largest product portfolio for heavy-lifting and load-control applications, we also have the knowledge to put all these programs together or modify them to provide a lift system for your most demanding and unique applications.

 Accurate hoisting and load positioning enhancing a crane’s capability.
 A unique crane product for below-the-hook positioning of heavy loads that require precision placement.
 Enerpac SyncHoist may reduce the number of cranes needed and reduce the costs for multiple picks.

 Providing a solution for the most complex and demanding bridge construction applications, Enerpac has been providing unique customer bridge launching systems for more than 20 years.
 In 2004, Enerpac provided the hydraulics and support for the creation of the Millau Viaduct in France.

 Strand jack gantry

-The strand jack gantry is a steel structure to facilitate erection, skidding back and forth and sideways of heavy loads up to 1000 metric ton.
+The strand jack gantry is a steel structure to facilitate erection, skidding back and forth and sideways of heavy loads up to 1100 tons.
 The Enerpac strand jack gantry allows you to operate in confined spaces.